 Coronary heart disease

-- Most heart attacks are caused as a result of having coronary heart disease.
+- Most heart attacks happen as a result of having coronary heart disease

 - The arteries that supply blood to the heart (also called coronary artery) may get clogged with fat, cholesterol, or other substances—the collection of these materials is called plaque.